Breaststroke: Leg movement

 The leg movement, colloquially known as the "frog kick" or "whip kick", consists of two phases: bringing the feet into position for the thrust phase and the insweep phase.
 From the initial position with the legs stretched out backward, the feet are moved together towards the posterior, while the knees stay together.
 The knees should not sink too low, as this increases the drag.
 Then the feet point outward in preparation for the thrust phase.
 In the thrust phase, the legs are moved elliptically back to the initial position.
 During this movement, the knees are kept together.
 The legs move slower while bringing the legs into position for the thrust phase, and move very fast during the thrust phase.
 Again, the goal is to produce maximum thrust during the insweep phase, and minimise drag during the recovery phase.
 In the recovery phase the lower leg and the feet are in the wake of the upper leg, and the feet are pointed to the rear.
 In the thrust phase all three parts create their own wake, and the flat end of the feet acts like a hydrofoil aligned to give maximum forward thrust.
 The resulting drag coefficient (or more precisely the frontal area) is thus doubled in the thrust phase.

 A fit adult creates a wake.
 Drag due to a wake is Newtonian drag, increasing with the square of the velocity.
 For example, if the relative speed between the water and the leg is twice as high on the thrust phase than on the recovery phase, the thrust is four times as high as the drag.
 Assuming the legs are recovered with a relative speed between leg and body which amounts to the same as the relative speed between water and body, the legs must be kicked back with five times the mean velocity of the swimmer.
-This limits the top speed.
-Both effects together, velocity and frontal area, yield a thrust-to-drag ratio of 8 for the legs.
+This limits the top speed, with both effects combined together, velocity and frontal area, yield a thrust-to-drag ratio of 8 for the legs.

 As a variant, some swimmers move the knees apart during the preparation phase and keep them apart until almost the end of the thrust phase.
 Moving both knee and foot outwards like a real frog avoids the extreme rotation in the lower leg.